saidulalimallick04/saidulalimallick04/README.md

 ### ✨ Fun Facts

-- I dream of coding with a view of mountains or the sea 🏔️🌊
+- I dream of coding with a view of mountains or the sea 🏔️🌊.
-- I live by this quote: "I will protect you."
+- I live by this quote: "I will protect you" 😊🫡.
 - My ideal life?
-Calm code, clean air, soulful stories 🧘‍♂️
+Calm code, clean air, soulful stories 🧘‍♂️🍃.

 ---